 Over the course of the last year the team have conducted research into the Winners and Honorary Mentions of the STARTS Prize to see how collaborations succeed, with the aim to further understand how successful projects engage across Science, Arts, and Technology, and the ways in which this can be used effectively to address issues outlined by Horizon 2020 (sustainability, innovation, education, inclusion).

-The team will be hosting a variety of internal and external events throughout their research including a conference hosted at the University of Wolverhampton on the 1st and 2nd July 2020.
-See our Events page for more information in the coming weeks, and visit our blog not to miss any exchange on this research!
+The team would be hosting a variety of internal and external events throughout their research including a conference hosted at the University of Wolverhampton on the 1st and 2nd July 2020, but the event has been cancelled due to the pandemic.
+The organisation team left a note for you:

 SUBSCRIBE TO THE STARTS MONTHLY NEWSLETTERnot to miss any big news of the STARTS PRIZE.